riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

-There are some other comparisons of decision theories (see the “Other comparions” section), but they either (1) don’t focus on logical-counterfactual decision theories; or (2) are outdated (written before the new functional/logical decision theory terms came about).
+There are some other comparisons of decision theories (see the “Other comparions” section), but they either (1) don’t focus on logical-counterfactual decision theories; or (2) are outdated (written before the new functional/logical decision theory terminology came about).

 To give a more personal motivation, after reading through a bunch of papers and posts about these decision theories, and feeling like I understood the basic ideas, I still